5-a-day portion sizes: What counts as a portion of fruit and vegetables?

 Grapefruit portion size

 Grapefruit is a bit of a love or hate it fruit but if you're in the love camp then you'll be pleased to know you can make your way through half a one and tick it off your 5 a day count.
 It's delicious as breakfast with a little honey on top to take the edge of the bitterness.

 Peppers portion size

 Crunchy peppers are a great veg to dunk into dips as a snack that also count towards your 5 a day.
 You'll only need a handful of strips to make your way through a portion as half a pepper counts, and with so many other delicious ways to use them you'll easily be able to tick this one off.
 Stuffed pepper, anyone?

 Strawberries portion size

 If ever there was a good excuse to eat a big bowl of strawberries and cream it's the news that a portion comes to seven of these lovely little fruits.
 Perfect for lunch boxes and delicious as desserts, we're sure you'll find many a way to enjoy these chaps.

 3 x apricots

-5cm slice melon, pineapple
+5cm slice melon

 4 x heaped tbsp cooked kale, spring greens, green beans